clinical-genomics-uppsala/marple_rd_tc/docs/softwares.md

 # Pipeline specific rules/softwares used in Marple
 Rules created specifically for Marple pipeline are listed here.

-## add_ref__to_vcf.smk
+## add_ref_to_vcf.smk
 A pythonscript to add a line to vcf-files with reference path for Alissa to know which genome build used.
-The `##reference=`-line need to contain either hg38 or GRCh38.
+The `##reference=`-line need to contain either hg38 or GRCh38 for Alissa to understand that the reference is not hg19.

 ### :snake: Rule